What Is Sales Intelligence And How To Win More Leads With It?

 Sales intelligence platforms for sales prospecting help you find the right companies for your business based on a wide range of characteristics and track important changes in your target companies.

-In many sales intelligence softwares you can filter companies that fit your ideal customer profile and have recently sent out a buying signal, giving you a reason to make contact now.
+Generally, sales intelligence software lets you filter companies that fit your ideal customer profile and have recently sent out a buying signal, giving you a reason to contact them now.

 By knowing these types of things about a company, you can ask the right questions, highlight the right features in your offer for this particular use case and create urgency for the right decision makers.
 You can do this by telling them how your solution can a) help them solve their problems or b) help them seize a great opportunity.